 As a Registered Member of BACP and accredited by NCS, I adhere to their professional Ethical and Practice Frameworks, as well as working in a confidential, non judgmental way at all times.

 I also have practical knowledge of mindfulness and hold a Certificate in Family mediation from NFM.
-I also have experience and personal interest in helping those with Asperger Syndrome.
+I also have experience and personal interest in helping Autistic Adults.

 Training, qualifications & experience

 Certificate in Family mediation - NFM